 - Place the crushed cookies in a bowl.
 Cut in butter until mixture resembles coarse crumbs.
 Stir in coconut; set aside 1 cup for topping.
-Press the remaining mixture into a greased 8-in. square baking dish.
+Press the remaining mixture into a greased 8-in. baking dish.
 Bake at 350° for 13-15 minutes or until golden brown.

 - Meanwhile, for filling, combine the butter, sugar, lime juice, cornmeal and salt in a heavy saucepan.
 Cook and stir over low heat until sugar is dissolved and cornmeal is softened, about 10 minutes.
 Remove from the heat.

 - In a small bowl, lightly beat the egg yolks.
 Stir a small amount of hot lime mixture into the yolks; return all to the pan, stirring constantly.
 Cook and stir until a thermometer reads 160° and mixture coats the back of a metal spoon, about 20 minutes.
 Remove from the heat; stir in lime peel.

 - Pour over the crust; sprinkle with reserved coconut mixture.
 Bake at 350° for 18-20 minutes or until golden brown.
 Cool completely on a wire rack.
 Dust with confectioners' sugar.
 Yield: 16 bars.

 Originally published as Lime Coconut Bars in Reminisce Extra June 2003, p53